The 1619 Project

 In March 2020, in light of persistent criticism of the project's portrayal of the role of slavery, including from one of its own consulting historians, Leslie M. Harris, The New York Times issued a "clarification", modifying one of the passages on slavery's role that had sparked controversy.
 In September 2020, controversy again arose when the Times updated the opening text of the project website to remove the phrase "...understanding 1619 as our true founding..." without any accompanying editorial note to point to what was being redone.
 (Note: Silverstein said that the phrase had actually been removed in December 2019.)
 Critics — including the Times own Bret Stephens — claimed the differences showed that the newspaper was backing away from some of the initiative's controversial claims.
 The Times defended its practices, with Hannah-Jones saying that most of the project's content had remained unchanged.

-In 2020, The New York Times premiered a dedicated podcast series.
-In 2021, a book anthology of essays and poetry The 1619 Project: A New Origin Story was published, as well as a children's picture book The 1619 Project: Born on the Water by Hannah-Jones and Renée Watson.
+The project would be adapted into a podcast, book anthology, and children's book.
+In 2021 a partnership between the New York Times, Oprah Winfrey's Harpo Productions, and Lionsgate Films was made for the production of films, television programming, and other media based on the 1619 project.
 In January 2023, Hulu premiered a six-part documentary TV series created by Hannah-Jones and The New York Times Magazine.
 This series won an Emmy for Outstanding Documentary or Nonfiction Series at the 75th Creative Arts Emmy Awards.